 Gorges State Park is approximately 55 miles southwest of Asheville (1.5 hours driving time).
 From Asheville, take exit 40 from I-26 East onto NC 280 (airport exit) and travel west to Brevard.
 Follow US 64 West through downtown Brevard toward Sapphire.
 Turn south on NC 281 in Sapphire.
 The park entrance is about a mile on the left.
 Stop at the visitor center (open daily 8-5), located about a half mile from the entrance, for questions and more park information.
 Street address for the visitor center: 976 Grassy Ridge Rd, Sapphire, NC 28774.
 But don't rely on GPS, since it is sometimes not reliable.
 Read more about Gorges State Park.

 Turtleback Falls is a great picnic spot for fall color in mid-October - without all the swimmers!

 Drift Falls Update: Hike another 1/2 mile upstream to reach the Drift Falls area with a few campsites along the river.
 It was once a popular natural slide (also known as Bust Your Butt), but it's on private property.
 So stay away!
-As of summer 2017, you can only get a glimpse of the waterfall from the end of the trail at the park boundary sign.
+You can only get a glimpse of the waterfall from the end of the trail at the park boundary sign.